What is FX Risk?

 If a volatile movement occurs in one of the transactional currencies and the company has not managed the exposure to that currency (either via organic exposure elimination or hedging), then they are susceptible to negative impacts to their earnings per share (EPS) and earnings before interest, tax, depreciation and amortization (EBITDA).

-Different Types of FX Risk Management
+What Are the Different Types of FX Risks?

 - Liquidity risk indicates the ability of an organization to absorb FX volatility in its cash flow.
 Companies who cannot absorb FX unpredictability will face issues paying bills, repaying loans, making payments to suppliers, and running their businesses effectively.

-To avoid impacts to earnings, organizations must work to manage their FX exposure and risk.
 Organizations can reduce FX risk by organically eliminating exposures internally or by hedging exposures through balance sheet exposure management and cash flow exposure forecasting.

 - Balance sheet exposure management: entails treasury professionals measuring, monitoring, and managing currency exposure and the associated risk from their balance sheet.
 The benefits of balance sheet exposure management include: